How to Make Your Ultra-Premium, Top-Shelf Offer Feel Like an Absolute Steal

 Perhaps they'd even be horrified!

-However, as you've probably noticed, that doesn’t stop certain marketers from selling eBooks and courses at premium prices time and time again.
+However, as you've probably noticed, that doesn't stop confident marketers from selling eBooks and courses at premium prices.

 So what's the secret to making your offers seem top-shelf, driving buyers to pull out their pocketbooks without hesitation?